MOU for Mentors

 Remind ordinand to bring their Bible and USE it during the interview (no notes).

-Helping Them Shape the Affirmation Service
+Helping Them Shape the Ordination Service

 · This should be done in the ordinand’s local ministry context within 2 months.